RoseZhen2022/mobile-app-ws/README.md

   Secure Web Service endpoints with Spring Security;
   Use Amazon AWS Simple Email Service (SES) to send and request to confirm the user email address;
   Deploy the applicaiton to Apache Tomcat;
-  Deploy RESTful Web Service to AWS EC2 server;
+  Deploy RESTful Web Service to AWS EC2 server